1. Where does the name "Fuel" come from?

 So many things.
 A flame represents light and Christians are called to be light in a dark world.
 A flame also represents heat, which is a metaphor for passion and fervour - we're never to be lukewarm.
 A flame also represents discipleship since it replicates itself in everything it touches.
-Furthermore, Hebrews 12:29 tells us that "God is a consuming fire" so the centre of our flame is white, representing God's white hot holiness and centrality to our mission.
+Additionally, Hebrews 12:29 tells us that "God is a consuming fire" so the centre of our flame is white, representing God's white hot holiness and centrality to our mission.
 When the Holy Spirit arrived at Pentecost, it was marked by tongues of fire also.
 We want our whole ministry to be Spirit led and empowered.

 3. Can we make copies of DVDs to hand out for free?

 The most important thing is that the information reaches as many people as possible and we'd hate for finances to be a barrier.
 However, it takes hours, weeks, months and even years of painstaking hard work to research, write and produce these materials.
 A short 5 minute video can often take days or even weeks to put together.
 Furthermore, The Fuel Project simply needs financial support to survive and thrive.
 Every time a series is copied and distributed for free, we're deprived of valuable resources that would help us continue.

 In order to balance these two issues then, this is the deal we'd like to make.
 We would ask you to purchase as many copies of books and DVDs as you can afford to support the ministry, and then, having done so, we give you our blessing to make copies to distribute to friends and family members.
 How many copies you can afford is a matter for individual consciences before God and will vary from person-to-person.
 The same goes for digital downloads.
 If you have paid for a download, feel free to put it on USB sticks and share it with friends.